-A. Introduction by the moderator: Mr. Kenneth Roth
+B. Introduction by the moderator: Mr. Kenneth Roth, Executive Director of Human Rights Watch

-1. The moderator began the discussions by stressing that there was no impunity anymore for the most serious crimes and that this fact had changed the world as we knew it.
-The panel would examine the consequences of this new world of justice and the role played by the establishment of the International Criminal Court ("the Court").

-2. In introducing the topic, the moderator affirmed that justice is an important end in its own right.
-The moderator also pointed out that there were already quite a few examples of the interaction between peace and justice.
+- 1. Mr. Roth began the discussions by stressing that there was no impunity anymore for the most serious crimes and that this fact had changed the world as we knew it.
+The panel would examine the consequences of this new world of justice and the role played by the establishment of the International Criminal Court ("the Court"). - 2.
+In introducing the topic, the moderator affirmed that justice is an important end in its own right.
+Mr. Roth also pointed out that there were already quite a few examples of the interaction between peace and justice.
 From these examples, it was possible to extract some preliminary lessons learned:

-- a) In the short term - i) The dire consequences that had been predicted would occur from pursuing justice had fortunately not materialized. - ii) Indicting war criminals had helped move forward peace processes by marginalizing detrimental actors. - iii) In contrast, incorporating those with records of past abuses into governments in an effort to secure peace often had had unanticipated negative long-term effects. - iv) Amnesties (implicit or explicit) also often did not lead to the hopedfor peace.
-Instead, in several cases, they had sent a dangerous message that abuses would be tolerated and therefore had encouraged more violence. - b) In the long term - i) Failing to address crimes could result in renewed cycles of violence even years later.
+(a) In the short term

+- (i) The dire consequences that had been predicted would occur from pursuing justice had fortunately not materialized. - (ii) Indicting war criminals had helped move forward peace processes by marginalizing detrimental actors. - (iii) In contrast, incorporating those with records of past abuses into governments in an effort to secure peace often had had unanticipated negative long-term effects. - (iv) Amnesties (implicit or explicit) also often did not lead to the hoped-for peace.
+Instead, in several cases, they had sent a dangerous message that abuses would be tolerated and therefore had encouraged more violence.

+(b) In the long term

+(i) Failing to address crimes could result in renewed cycles of violence even years later.
 Political leaders may seek to manipulate suspicions and mistrust that result from past impunity.